adityakalra424/cryptonite_taskphase_adityakalra/Chaining Commands/Redirecting script output.md

 # chaining~redirecting-script-output
 ## INTRODUCTION
-In the 3rd challenge, we have to create a script shell which contains the commands `/challenge/pwn` command followed by the `/challenge/college` command and then redirect the output of the script shell into the input of `/challenge/solve` using piping `|` to get the flag.I wrote `nano x.sh` to create a script shell named `x.sh` and open it in a text editor.Then i wrote `#!/bin/bash /challenge/pwn /challenge/college` and saved the file.
-Then i wrote `bash x.sh | /challenge/solve` where `bash` excutes the `x.sh` file and the `|` pipes the output of `bash x.sh` into the input of `/challenge/solve`.Then i get the flag.
+In the 3rd challenge, we have to create a shell script which contains the commands `/challenge/pwn` command followed by the `/challenge/college` command and then redirect the output of the shell script into the input of `/challenge/solve` using piping `|` to get the flag.I wrote `nano x.sh` to create a shell script named `x.sh` and open it in a text editor.Then i wrote `#!/bin/bash /challenge/pwn /challenge/college` and saved the file.
+Then i wrote `bash x.sh | /challenge/solve` where `bash` excutes the `x.sh` shell script and the `|` pipes the output of `bash x.sh` into the input of `/challenge/solve`.Then i get the flag.
 ## CODE
 ```bash
 connected!